Headteacher: Mrs J Boylan

 Click on the trip text to view the photographs.

-On 4th March, Kingfishers had a train ride to Hebden Bridge.
+Kingfishers and Hummingbirds had a train ride to Hebden Bridge.
 When we arrived, we had a quick play in the park, then the children followed a trail around the town, looking for objects and landmarks, like a canal lock.
 They decided that some things were the same as in Halifax, and some things were different.
 The class went to Hebden Bridge town hall for lunch where they had their own special room to eat in.
 After lunch the children were allowed to sit in the council chamber where they met the mayor of Hebden Bridge council.
 The mayor told them all about her job.
 Unfortunately, at lunchtime, it started to rain so the children walked back to the train station where they did some drawings of the platforms and the old signs.
 The children enjoyed their day and the passengers on the train complimented them on their behaviour.

 On February 4th Kingfishers went to the Piece Hall to find out how cloth was made 200 years ago in the Halifax area.
 The children went on a hunt around the Piece Hall looking for clues, then they took part in a workshop which included cleaning, carding, spinning, weaving and fulling using sheep’s wool.
 At the end of the day they all got a piece of their weaving to bring home.
 They all learned lots of new information and enjoyed the practical activities.